 If you apply to this scheme you may also apply for any of the capital grants.
-However, your business must have become established, i.e. be in receipt of an award, before you will be eligible to apply for other capital grant schemes.
+However, your business must have become established (the setting up as head of holding process must be completed) before you will be eligible to apply for other capital grant schemes.